 Will the new campus on Oracle be done in time for the 2017-2018 school year?
 Current projections as 2016 draws to a close are that d.tech will be able to occupy the school in January of 2018.
 We have not confirmed the final plans for the fall of 2017: we may use the current space with additional space at another location.
 We believe this is a solvable challenge, but will not have a firm plan until all options have been researched.

-How many languages can you choose from? d.tech offers Spanish, American Sign Language and Mandarin on campus.
-Some classes are taught by Skyline professors and offer free college Continuing Education credits.
+How many languages can you choose from? d.tech offers Spanish as the world language at the high school level, with some classes taught by Skyline professors which offer free college Continuing Education credits.
 Students taking independent study courses off-campus can receive credit provided the course is UC ratified and they are able to reach an accommodation with required academic studies on campus. d.tech's Success Counselor and Director of Learning guide students to achieve their World Language goals.

 Do you have a drama program?
-We offer theater courses during Intersession - including themes such as costume design, improv and voice.
-Students have written and presented plays, and a group is now working towards the first d.tech musical!
+We offer theater and musical theatre courses during Intersession - including acting, singing costume design, improv and voice.
+Students have written and presented plays.
 We have dancers, writers, singers and musicians who love to perform for the school during culminations and celebrations, as well as actors who are currently in professional productions.